Achievable logoAchievable logo

 1. Be suspicious of extreme or absolute language.

-2. Check to see if the answer choice’s extreme words make the statement false.
+2. Check whether the answer choice’s extreme words make the statement false.

 Test trap #3: Irrelevant information